remotesynth/certifiedfreshevents/content/contact/scholarship-submitted.md

 #### Sponsored by [GoLang Weekly](https://golangweekly.com/) and [Cooper Press](https://cooperpress.com/)

 Thank you for submitting your application.
-Recipients will be notified by March 6.
+Recipients will be notified by March 6.<br style="clear:both;">